-Benthem Crouwel Architects used the fisherman’s nets to catch the idea of this house concept.
-This unusually looking exterior atracts all eyes in Texel – the largest of the Dutch Wadden islands.
+Benthem Crouwel Architects used fisherman’s nets to catch the idea of this house concept.
+This unusually looking exterior attracts all eyes in Texel – the largest of the Dutch Wadden Islands.
 It’s an island of sheep and fishermen, inhabited by equal amounts of sheep and people.
-Maybe that’s the reason why net became as a tool not to work but create the art.
+Maybe that’s the reason why the net became a tool not to work but create art.

 ‘The interior is also simple: functional and light, not distracting from the landscape outside.
 The large glass façade of the kitchen/living area strengthens the relationship with the garden.
 Nature becomes an important feature of the house.
 On this side of the building, inside and outside seem to merge.’ – Benthem Crouwel Architects